Milwaukee Mile

-IndyCar returned to the track in 2011, but the Mile was left off of the preliminary 2012 schedule after a poorly attended 2011 event that resulted in part from an inexperienced promoter.
+IndyCar returned to the track in 2011, but the Mile was left off the preliminary 2012 schedule after a poorly attended 2011 event that resulted in part from an inexperienced promoter.
 In February 2012, it was announced that IndyCar would return to the Mile on the weekend of June 15–16.
 The event was promoted by Andretti Sports Marketing, owned by former Indy driver Michael Andretti, and was billed as the Milwaukee IndyFest.
 The event included open-wheel racing featuring the IndyCar Series and the Firestone Indy Lights, as well as a driver question period and autograph sessions, music and other attractions.
 The series again left after the 2015 season when Andretti Sports Marketing went out of business.
 The track hosted no major professional races until ARCA returned in 2021.
 The NASCAR Craftsman Truck Series returned in 2023 but both the Truck Series and ARCA left in 2025.
 IndyCar returned to the track in 2024.